awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-import-api-errors-warnings.md

 ## Errors during Import<a name="api-gateway-import-api-errors"></a>

- During the import, errors can be generated for major issues like an invalid Swagger document\.
+ During the import, errors can be generated for major issues like an invalid OpenAPI document\.
 Errors are returned as exceptions \(for example, `BadRequestException`\) in an unsuccessful response\.
 When an error occurs, the new API definition is discarded and no change is made to the existing API\.

 ## Warnings during Import<a name="api-gateway-import-api-warnings"></a>